29-Year-Old Outfielder – Free Agent

 Desmond Jennings Contract Information:

-Jennings (knee) will not return to the Rays in 2014, the Tampa Bay Times reports.
+Jennings (knee) was released by the Rays on Tuesday, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Desmond Jennings – simply subscribe now.

 |Preseason||Subscribe now to see our 2016 projections for Desmond Jennings||3-Year Averages||96||415||367||51||92||32||21||3||8||32||13||5||39||80||4||2||3||.251||.326||.390||.716|